Robust constrained nonlinear Model Predictive Control with Gated Recurrent Unit model -- Extended version: Introduction

 One of the reasons of the popularity of MPC is the possibility to explicitly include hard constraints in the control problem formulation.
 However, most of the NN based MPC formulations presented so far only allow to include input constraints, while there are limited theoretical results that includes state and output constraints.
 Indeed, in presence of model-plant mismatch or disturbances and state or output constraints, it is necessary to rely on robust MPC techniques to guarantee robust feasibility and constraint satisfaction despite the uncertainties.
 There exist many different approaches for robust MPC, both in a bounded deterministic framework \cite{Mayne2000constrained-mpc} and in a stochastic one \cite{Hewing2019cautious-mpc}.
 More specifically, it is possible to rely on tube MPC \cite{Langson2004Tube-MPC}, on constraint tightening methods \cite{Limon2002iss-mpc}, or on min-max approaches \cite{Raimondo2009minmax}.
 In \cite{Schimperna2023extended} a robust MPC based on LSTM models is proposed, where robustness is achieved using a constraint tightening technique.
 Moreover, the control scheme makes use of the offset-free design of \cite{Morari2012nonlinear-offset-free} to obtain tracking of time variant set points unknown in advance and zero error at steady state in presence of asymptotically constant set points and disturbances.
+In \cite{Patan2018two-nn-mpc} the authors propose to first derive a Feed-Forward Neural Network (FFNN) model of the plant, and then use a second FFNN to estimate the uncertainty associated to the model.
+The error model is then used in the sythesis of a robust MPC.